28. Parallelizing the Algorithm#

 To do this we

-Generate candidate locations for all unhappy agents in parallel
+Generate candidate locations for all agents in parallel

-This allows the parallel threads to do the same amount of work, so they all run at the same speed.
+We offer a fixed number of candidates to all agents, so that the parallel threads do the same amount of work and hence run at the same speed.

 This approach is well-suited to GPU execution, where thousands of operations can run concurrently.